tosinchukwu/Airdrop-Farming-2025/README.md

 Glory be to God in the Highest

-God is not a man is Word will surely come to pass
+God is not a man His Word will surely come to pass

+It takes Grace to win the Race